ikaros-project/ikaros/ReadMe.md

 Ikaros 2 is described in the article [Ikaros: A framework for controlling robots with system-level brain models](https://journals.sagepub.com/doi/full/10.1177/1729881420925002).

 Version 3 is completely rewritten in modern C++ and includes a number of new features.
+Up to date information is available in the [wiki](https://github.com/ikaros-project/ikaros/wiki).

 ## Ikaros Status - 3 September, 2024